whichdigital/ksv/README.md

-# KSV - reflective mapping of comma separated values to user-defined ones for Kotlin
+# KSV - robust mapping of comma separated values to user-defined data classes for Kotlin on the JVM

+The robustness stems from columns being identified by (normalized) column name instead of the column index, which makes this solution work seamlessly in situations in which columns have been swapped or new columns have been inserted.
+The names of column might even have changed slightly.
+(The default name normalization removes lower/uppercase differences as well as spaces.)
+This property is very useful if the source of the csv-file(s) is not within your organization and you can't enforce a certain format
+(, e.g. if you regularly import csv-files from government sites).

 You only have to annotate a data class with `@CsvRow` and it’s properties with either `@CsvValue` (for Strings, Ints, Doubles and Booleans), `CsvTimestamp` (for LocalDate and LocalDateTime) or `@CsvGeneric` (for user-defined mappings).
 Because this library is written in Kotlin, you can define the **nullability** of properties.
-(A blank value in the csv results in a null value of the property, at least as the property doesn't have a default value.)
+A blank value in the csv results in a null value of the property
+ (assuming the property doesn't have a default value).

 ```kotlin
 @CsvRow data class DataRow(